(pronounced as ming-ga-la-ba) “Hello” in Burmese.

 Even if Myanmar (GMT +6:30) is part of Indochina, it is 1 hour and 30 minutes behind Manila Time (GMT +8).

 Myanmar’s currency is called the Burmese Kyat (MMK or Ks) but just like its neighboring countries, USD dollars are also widely accepted here.
 Exchanging Philippine Peso to Burmese Kyat is not recommended because of the low rate.
 Instead, it is advisable to exchange your US dollars to Burmese Kyat and use the Kyat when transacting locally like buying food and souvenirs, especially in Bagan.
+Also, be sure to do your money exchange outside of the airport so you can get a much better and competitive rate.

 $1 = 1,368 Myanmar Kyat